-But it’s into the woods, with just the clothes on her back, her wits and some good old fashioned screenwriting “coincidences” to save her on this long Thanksgiving weekend.
+But then she’s into the woods with just the clothes on her back, her wits and some good old fashioned screenwriting “coincidences” to save her on this long Thanksgiving weekend.

 She eludes capture, but her wound turns bad and the weather isn’t helping.
 Being tough, she waits a day or so before bursting into tears.
-It’s the blacking out that pays off, though, as a mysterious stranger (Jay Paulson).
+It’s the blacking out that pays-off, though, as a mysterious stranger (Jay Paulson) comes along.

-And the plot thickens as the meth cooks, the “hostage” and her guard bond over “chemistry,” and we get a heaping helping of meth cooking instructions and chemcial foreshadowing.
+And the plot thickens as the meth cooks, the “hostage” and her guard bond over “chemistry,” and we get a heaping helping of meth cooking instructions and chemical foreshadowing.

 As in “this could blind you” and “just one spark and this blows up” and the like.